Non-separable matrix builders for signal processing, quantum information and MIMO applications: Introduction

 \section{Introduction}

-Matrices are often built and designed from lower order matrices using procedures which may or may not retain properties of the constituents or may even acquire new properties not inherent in the constituents.
-A separable matrix is described as one designed using a direct sum, tensor product or multiplication of matrices and these procedures preserve many properties of the constituents.
-For example the tensor product or direct sum of invertible matrices is invertible and the tensor product or direct sum of unitary matrices gives a unitary matrices.
+Matrices are built and designed from lower order matrices.
+A {\em separable matrix} is a matrix built using a direct sum, tensor product or multiplication.
+These procedures preserve many properties of the constituents; for example the tensor product or direct sum of invertible matrices is invertible and the tensor product of unitary matrices is a unitary matrices.
+A design procedure may or may not retain properties of the constituents or may acquire new properties not inherent in the constituents.
 A non-separable matrix is often referred to as an {\em entangled matrix}.
+Non-separable matrices with specific properties are required for structures and applications.
+These are required for specific application purposes in for example {\em quantum information theory} or {\em signal processing}.

-Entangled matrices are often required in various applications such as in quantum information theory and signal processing.
-Here building blocks for entangled matrices which retain properties of the builders or acquire new desired properties are presented.
-The constructions enable infinite series of matrices of required type to be built.
+Building blocks for non-separable matrices to specific requirements and types are presented.
+These may retain specific properties of the constituents or, more importantly, may acquire new desired properties not inherent in the constituents.
+The constructions enable infinite series of entangled matrices of a required type to be built.

-Designs and applications occur naturally.
-Building blocks for paraunitary matrices are fundamental in signal processing; the concept of a paraunitary matrix is fundamental in this area.
-Entangled paraunitary matrices are required for better performances.
+Building blocks for {\em paraunitary matrices} are fundamental in {\em signal processing}.
+The concept of a paraunitary matrix is fundamental in this area and non-separable paraunitary matrices are required for {\em better performance}.
 Filter banks play an important role in signal processing but multidimensional entangled filter banks have been hard to design.
-In the huge research area of multirate filterbanks and wavelets, paraunitary matrices play a fundamental role, see for example \cite{strang,zhou} and see Section \ref{para} below for further background.
-Entangled unitary matrices have applications in diverse areas such as quantum information theory, see for example \cite{quan}.
-Results and constructions on special unitary matrices are carried over to give new perspectives on the design of Hadamard special constructions, such as skew Hadamard matrices, in Section \ref{hada}.
+In the huge research area of multirate filterbanks and wavelets, paraunitary matrices play a fundamental role, see for example \cite{strang,zhou}.
+See section \ref{para} below for further background.

+Non-separable unitary matrices have applications in diverse areas such as for example in {\em quantum information theory}, \cite{quan}.

+Results and constructions on special unitary matrices are carried over to give new perspectives on the design of Hadamard special matrices, such as skew Hadamard and symmetric Hadamard matrices, section \ref{hada}.